Robj91/pandpdev/readme readme readme.txt

 Author: Robj
 Special thanks to : Bluedy for mapping, title screen, and testing.

 Please see the google doc for everything you need to know to implement push and pull in your dmod (or update from a previous verison of push and pull).
-Also includes tutorials on everything that you can configure withing the push and pull system using procedures, external functions, and setting “sp_custom” keys on move-able sprites:
+Also includes tutorials on everything that you can configure within the push and pull system using procedures, external functions, and setting “sp_custom” keys on move-able sprites:

 https://docs.google.com/document/d/1IWCfk-2qVIgIfDJe4CrUAA57Jh1KV6zs4udo6OxCzlY/edit?usp=sharing